On the density of strongly minimal algebraic vector fields

-is a morphism of algebraic vector fields and hence sends invariant subvarieties onto invariant subvarieties.
-The equivalence between (ii) and (iii) follows from the fact that the rank one foliation $\mathcal F^{[1]}$ is generated by $v^{[1]}_{\mid N^\ast \mathcal F}$ by Proposition \ref{proposition-comparaison-Bott} and that the vector field $v^{[1]}$ is non singular.
-Hence the invariant subvarieties of the foliation $\mathcal F^{[1]}$ are precisely the invariant subvarieties of the vector field $v^{[1]}_{\mid N^\ast \mathcal F}$. \end{proof}
+is a morphism of algebraic vector fields.
+Hence, $g$ sends invariant subvarieties onto invariant subvarieties.
+The equivalence between (ii) and (iii) follows from the fact that the rank one foliation $\mathcal F^{[1]}$ is generated by $v^{[1]}_{\mid N^\ast \mathcal F}$ by Proposition \ref{proposition-comparaison-Bott}. \end{proof}

 \begin{theorem}[Pereira] Let $X$ be a smooth algebraic variety and $\mathcal F$ be a foliation of rank one on $X$.
-Assume that the foliation $\mathcal F$ admits a singularity $x_0 \in X(\mathbb{C})$ such that \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any proper positive-dimensional irreducible closed algebraic subvariety of $X$ invariant under the foliation $\mathcal F$. \end{itemize} Then every {\em proper} homogeneous closed subvariety $N^\ast \mathcal F$ invariant for the foliation $\mathcal F^{[1]}$ projects on a {\em proper} closed invariant subvariety of the foliation $\mathcal F$. \end{theorem}
+Assume that the foliation $\mathcal F$ admits a singular point $x_0 \in X$ satisfying: \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any $\mathcal F$-invariant proper positive-dimensional irreducible subvariety of $X$. \end{itemize} Then every {\em proper} homogeneous closed subvariety of $N^\ast \mathcal F$ invariant for the foliation $\mathcal F^{[1]}$ projects on a {\em proper} closed invariant subvariety of the foliation $\mathcal F$. \end{theorem}

 We refer to the proof of Theorem 1 in \cite{Pereira-JEMS} for the proof of this theorem.